Pinellas Family Lawyer

 "Divorce is an unfortunate part of life.
 It can be an emotionally and financially taxing life event, even more so when children and/or large estates are involved.
 I counsel and advocate for my clients throughout the decoupling process in order to help make their lives less stressful and achieve the results they seek."

 -Attorney Roland D. Boyd III

 A divorce attorney will prepare you for the road ahead after being served with a petition for dissolution of marriage.
-A divorce lawyer will work towards getting you a fair result, whether the focus of the dispute is on the parenting plan, alimony, dividing assets, child support, holidays, or any other issue that may come up in a divorce.
+A divorce lawyer will work towards getting you a fair result, whether the focus of the dispute is on the parenting plan, alimony, dividing assets, child support, holidays, or any other issue that may come up during a divorce.